Marcus Vick: 2004

 Vick appealed the lower court decision to Montgomery County Circuit Court.
 However, on September 13, he entered into a plea agreement which was accepted by the circuit court.
 The terms were a "no contest" plea to a single misdemeanor count of contributing to the delinquency of a minor, a suspended 30-day jail sentence, a fine of $100, and he was ordered to perform 24 hours of community service.
 Montgomery County Circuit Judge Robert Turk also prohibited Vick from contacting the teenage girls who were at the party.
 (After planning to appeal, Hill also settled on a similar plea agreement that erased two of the three misdemeanor counts.
 He pleaded "no contest" to the same charge and received the same penalty as Vick).

 In the summer of 2004, Vick was charged with reckless driving and possession of marijuana in New Kent County, Virginia.
 As part of a plea agreement in that case, Vick was placed in a drug offender program that required him to perform 24 hours of community service, undergo drug counseling and random drug tests, and give up his Virginia driver's license for six months.

-As a result of the incidents, Virginia Tech suspended him from school for the fall semester of 2004.
+In July, as a result of the incidents, Weaver suspended Vick from the team indefinitely; he had already been suspended for the first three games of the 2004 season.
+A month later, Virginia Tech suspended him from school for the entire 2004 fall semester.
 School officials also said that he would lose that year of eligibility.

 Marcus Vick was reinstated to the school and the football team under specific guidelines that warranted immediate dismissal from the team for further transgressions.